Life and death: Status of groups of three

 There are two possible groups of three, an "r" shape and three in a line.
 Both of these are unsettled, as whoever plays obtains the desirable result.
 The person trying to create two eyes can play in the middle spot (the one connected to the other two) and the other two are now eyes.
-If the opponent plays, he will play in the same spot, followed by an adjacent spot (the other player's piece would be captured were he to play in one of the two open spots), leaving only one empty spot left.
+If the opponent plays, they will play in the same spot, followed by an adjacent spot (the other player's piece would be captured were they to play in one of the two open spots), leaving only one empty spot left.
 This forces the first player to capture, leaving the dead two shape.
 The critical points are circled in the "Unsettled groups with three empty points" diagram.